fitmat/FMBridge/README.md

 ## Whats new in the release - v0.1.28
 * Internal logging.
 Now tester can better understand FMResponse log.
 Insert "I/FMResponse" in search bar ( helpful for @Nachiket @Lalita )
 * Added new Game ID - Penguin Pop (Refer section 1.3.1)

-## Whats new in the release - v0.1.27
-* changes in setGameMode API (Ref. section [1.7.5](https://github.com/fitmat/FMBridge#17-api))
-* To incorporate the above change, replace InitBLE.cs from src folder

 # 1. ReadMe
 ## 1.1 What is FBridge?